vogelino/charlottestuby.com/content/stubyAndFischer.md

     projectTitle: Lac Léman jewellery, 2023
   - projectDescription: >-
-      This project is a joyful reflection and memory of our hometown, Vevey (CH) with a blink to our current city, Brussels (BE)
+      This project is a joyful reflection and memory of our hometown, Vevey (CH) with a blink to our current city, Brussels (BE).
+Pictures by Ugo Woatzi.

       Side 1: embroideries on dead stock nylon recycled nylon.